GREG KINNEAR

 Here's how it all began:

-I was at an LA Kings Stanley Cup Playoff game when my friend spotted a movie star.
-I didn’t know who the guy was but I told myself, I either have to go do this or stop talking about this great idea I have.
+I was at an LA Kings Stanley Cup Playoff game when my friend spotted a movie star seated in the section next to ours.
+I didn’t know who the guy was, but I told myself that I either have to go do this or stop talking about this great idea I have.
 I wasn’t ready to stop talking about it.
 So between second and third period, and after I made my friend promise this guy was famous, I went to the front row and sat right down in the seat next to him.
 He ignored me.

 I leaned over and said hello to him and his reluctant friend.
 Then, for the very first time, I pitched my idea.
 “This is kind of embarrassing, but I have this Celebrity Photo Album and, well, could you take a picture of me?”

-His friend came over to stand by me and then gave me a chance to prove I wasn’t crazy.
+His friend came over to stand by me and gave me one last chance to prove I wasn’t crazy.
 “Are you sure you don’t want a picture of you and him instead?” he asked.
 I said, “No. He has to take the picture.”

 This confirmed it.
-It was now clear to them I was a complete nut.
+It was now clear to them that I was a complete nut.
 His friend thought my request was odd, but at least entertaining.
-Greg didn’t get it and didn’t seem to care.
+Greg didn’t appreciate my twist and didn’t seem to care.
 He snapped a photo and handed my camera back.
-I thanked them and they no doubt made fun of me as I walked back to my seat.
+I thanked them, and they no doubt made fun of me as I walked back to my seat.

 Comments